andre2xu/php_resume_parser/README.md

 <br>

 The installation should now be complete.
 You can visit the web app by searching `http://localhost:5001/index.php/login` on a browser.
+<br><br>

+## Premium Version
+The premium version is available for purchase on my website [INSERT LINK HERE].
+The installation instructions are there as well.

 <br><br><br><br>